Mike Nickell - General Manager

 The Waste Water Treatment Plant treats Domestic and Industrial waste water before discharging into the Licking River.
 We also provide Sewer service to the city of Morehead and 3 Surrounding Counties: Rowan, Bath, Fleming.

-The Plant consistently meets or exceeds its National Pollutant Elimination System (NPDES) permit requirements as set forth by the state of Kentucky.(D.O.W.)
+The Plant consistently meets its National Pollutant Elimination System (NPDES) permit requirements as set forth by the state of Kentucky.(D.O.W.)

 Our Public Utilities purpose is: to provide reliable, responsive services, at a reasonable price, while acting as proper stewards of the environment.